-As leading conservation organisations collectively supported by millions of Australians, we welcome the opportunity to contribute to the Australian Government's position on the First Draft of the Post-2020 Global Biodiversity Framework (GBF) ahead of the resumed negotiations taking place from 13 March 2022 in Geneva.
+As leading conservation organisations collectively supported by millions of Australians, we welcome the opportunity to contribute to the Australian Government's position on the Post-2020 Global Biodiversity Framework (GBF) ahead of the fourth meeting of Open Ended Working Group taking place from 21 to 26 June 2022 in Nairobi, where it will finalise a draft global biodiversity framework for adoption by the Conference of Parties at the second part of its 15th meeting.

-The fifteenth meeting of the Conference of the Parties to the United Nations Convention on Biological Diversity (CBD) is an important opportunity to galvanise international and domestic commitments to do what nature needs in the next decade.
-Few parties to the CBD have as much at stake as Australia - the only developed and megadiverse party to the convention.
+The 15th meeting of the Conference of the Parties to the United Nations Convention on Biological Diversity (CBD) is an important opportunity to galvanise international and domestic commitments to do what nature needs in the next decade.
+Few parties to the CBD have as much at stake as Australia - the only developed and megadiverse party to the Convention.

-The goals, milestones, and targets in the First Draft, while overall an improvement on the Zero Draft, collectively remain far from the level of ambition that will be required to achieve the transformative change Australia and the world needs.
+The text on the mission, goals, and targets of the framework developed at the 3rd meeting of Open Ended Working Group in Geneva in March 2022 remain far from the level of ambition that will be required to achieve the transformative change Australia and the world needs.

 For the GBF to align with the vision of the CBD and support implementation of a pathway to a world living in harmony with nature, its central mission needs to be a clear and urgent commitment to halt and reverse biodiversity loss and to be nature-positive by the end of this decade.
-For the mission to be achieved, the targets and milestones must be more specific, measurable, and aligned with what science tells us is needed to ensure a nature-positive world.
+For the mission to be achieved, the goals and targets must be more specific, measurable, and aligned with what science tells us is needed to ensure a nature-positive world.